Cignal HD Spikers (women): History

-Philippine Super Liga
+2013–2016: Early years

-The team was established in 2013 as the Cignal HD Spikers, they competed in the Philippine Super Liga (PSL) as one of the league's founding teams.
-They went on to appear in the finals of their first two conferences.
+The team was established in 2013 as the Cignal HD Spikers.
+They competed in the Philippine Super Liga (PSL) as one of the league's founding teams.
+They went on to appear in the finals of their first two conferences, the 2013 Invitational Conference and Grand Prix, but lost to the Philippine Army Lady Troopers on both occasions.
+In the Invitational, Venus Bernal won the inaugural PSL Most Valuable Player award.
+For the next three years, Cignal went through a series of underwhelming performances, not winning a single podium.